dotnet/csharplang/proposals/record-structs.md

 - `with` on generics? (may affect the design for record structs)
 - double-check that synthesized `Equals` logic is functionally equivalent to runtime implementation (e.g. float.NaN)
 - how to recognize record structs in metadata? (we don't have an unspeakable clone method to leverage...)
+- should `GetHashCode` include a hash of the type itself, to get different values between `record struct S1;` and `record struct S2;`?

 ## Answered